5 Songs (The Decemberists EP): Composition

 "Angel Won't You Call Me" is the fourth song of the EP and the shortest, sitting at two minutes and forty seconds.
 Meloy mentions using a polaroid camera in the song, which is a theme introduced ten years after the song's release, when The Decemberists called upon photographer and artist Autumn De Wild to document the making of the 2011 album "The King is Dead" using nothing but polaroids.
 Fans had the option to create their own polaroid slideshow with the 2,000 photos taken by Wilde through the official Decemberists website.

 "I Don't Mind" foreshadows a common theme of death and suicide used in Decemberists songs later on in their career, but is especially attributed to Meloy's fascination with death.
 In the 2009 "Hazards of Love" album, a death toll was tallied up and confirmed at 70 deaths attributed to characters in the set.
-Meloy's fascination with death is loosely inspired the Kossoy Sisters album "Bowling Green" which has served as his primary source for murder tales.
+Meloy's fascination with death is loosely inspired by the Kossoy Sisters album "Bowling Green" which has served as his primary source for murder tales.

 "Apology Song" contains several references to the town of Missoula, Montana.
 The "Orange Street Food Farm" is a local grocery store popular with University of Montana students (mostly for buying beer).
 The "Frenchtown Pond" is a reference to Frenchtown Pond State Park, located approximately 15 miles northwest of Missoula in Frenchtown, Montana.
 Meloy told audiences on 2 October 2007 at Royal Festival Hall how they reclaimed the bicycle years later, only for it to be crushed between cars when he was helping the true owner of the bike move house.